zecellomaster/the-projection-room/README.md

 After much delay, the forecast is finally ready!
 Before we dive in, however, is important to note a couple of things:

-1) This forecast is based a lot on polling data, and while better quality polls are considered more than worse ones, it is still subject to pollster error and is only a snapshot in time.
+1) This forecast is based a lot on polling data, and while better quality polls are weighted more than worse ones, it is still subject to pollster error and is only a snapshot in time.

 2) It is important to note the fact that as with most numerical predictions, this only tells the *likelihood* of an event and therefore not a guarentee of what is **going** to happen.

 3) The model assumes an election where all the votes cast are counted and the election overall is run fairly.
-Recent [events](https://ballotpedia.org/Changes_to_election_dates,_procedures,_and_administration_in_response_to_the_coronavirus_(COVID-19)_pandemic,_2020), [comments](https://www.vox.com/policy-and-politics/2020/9/30/21454325/trump-2020-peaceful-transition-election-stealing), and [actions](https://fivethirtyeight.com/features/five-ways-trump-and-gop-officials-are-undermining-the-election-process/) have cast some doubt on whether or not that will happen this year  or at least to the extent it did in past elections, so expect uncertainty to be a bit more than expected.
+Recent [events](https://ballotpedia.org/Changes_to_election_dates,_procedures,_and_administration_in_response_to_the_coronavirus_(COVID-19)_pandemic,_2020), [comments](https://www.vox.com/policy-and-politics/2020/9/30/21454325/trump-2020-peaceful-transition-election-stealing), and [actions](https://fivethirtyeight.com/features/five-ways-trump-and-gop-officials-are-undermining-the-election-process/) have cast some doubt on whether or not that will happen this year or at least to the extent it did in past elections, so uncertainty may be more than expected.

 ## Presidential Election Forecast
-### Forecasted Electoral Votes
+### Forecasted Chance of Winning
-<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRsb4OQeyJBX2P0Od5zN1-S6EGaB4ChjwERt_hbjkp9ck_4XTCZx_SgDzaDxgietocK2hPAtlgFdS6d/pubchart?oid=1731587575&amp;format=interactive"></iframe>
+<iframe width="600" height="212" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=1003958298&amp;format=interactive"></iframe>
 Remember, 270 votes are required to win.
 A 269-269 tie results in a much more [complicated process to choose the presidency](https://www.270towin.com/content/electoral-college-ties/).
+This tells the *probability* that a candidate will win the election via the electoral college.
+The higher the chance, the more pathways that candidate has to 270.

+### Chance of Winning Over Time
+<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=1593274173&amp;format=interactive"></iframe>
+This shows how the chances of winning have modified over time.

 ### Electoral College Map
 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRsb4OQeyJBX2P0Od5zN1-S6EGaB4ChjwERt_hbjkp9ck_4XTCZx_SgDzaDxgietocK2hPAtlgFdS6d/pubchart?oid=2086820880&amp;format=interactive"></iframe>
 The percent values represent the chance of victory for the incumbent, Donald J. Trump.
 Red indicates the *likelihood* of a Trump win while blue indicates a *likelihood* of a Biden win.
 The darker the shade, the higher the chance, with white being a 50%-50% tossup

+### Electoral Votes Over Time
+<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=993494504&amp;format=interactive"></iframe>
+A look at how the range of forecasted electoral votes have changed over the course of time.

+### Forecasted Vote Share
+<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=1119499338&amp;format=interactive"></iframe>
+This is a look at what the vote share could look like on election day using historical data and polling averages.

+### Popular Vote Over Time
+<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=687436770&amp;format=interactive"></iframe>
+A look at how the range of the forecasted vote share has changed over the course of time.

 ### A Closer Look
 <iframe width="500" height="371" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRsb4OQeyJBX2P0Od5zN1-S6EGaB4ChjwERt_hbjkp9ck_4XTCZx_SgDzaDxgietocK2hPAtlgFdS6d/pubhtml?gid=160042951&amp;single=true&amp;widget=true&amp;headers=false"></iframe>